Insight Student Writing Competition 2022

 Tell us your name, year, course and higher education institution, and include your mobile phone number in case we need to contact you quickly regarding your entry.

 We are keeping the submission rules as straightforward as possible.
-Simply send us a piece of written work that was submitted as part of your radiography course, improved and developed as you think necessary, or you can write a completely new article.
+Simply send us a piece of your own written work that was submitted as part of your radiography course, improved and developed as you think necessary, or you can write a completely new article.
+It could also be a poster or a piece of patient information.
 All submissions must follow these basic guidelines:

 • References should be presented in the Vancouver style, numerically in the text in the order they first appear, and listed at the end of the article in the same order.